diodechain/diode-docs/content/docs/FAQ/how-is-diode-different-than-other-web3-protocols.md

 ---
 _schema: default
-title: How is Diode Different In Other Web3 Protocols?
+title: How is Diode different in other Web3 protocols?
-nav_title: 'How is Diode Different In Web3? '
+nav_title: 'How is Diode different in Web3? '
 nav_section: FAQ
 weight: 20002
 draft: true